 Try a natural remedy

 Natural remedies have come a long way, baby Scientists are spending more and more time investigating these treatments to provide more alternatives to their patients.
 Some of the natural remedies that have shown promise include: probiotics, slippery elm bark, chamomile or ginger tea and even just the basic baking soda-in-water trick.
 Check out my article, Natural Remedies For Acid Reflux: Updated, for more information on these natural remedies.
+However, keep in mind that natural remedies, even herbals, are not FDA regulated and have not been tested in vigorous scientific studies.

 Make positional changes